ninjaaron/lazydots/README.rst

- It you ever need to produce a holem with a geminated vav (I don't think this actually exists in the Bible, but please correct me if I'm wrong), simply write *Ow.* (explicit dagesh).
+ It you ever need to produce a holem with a geminated vav (I don't think this actually exists in the Bible, but please correct me if I'm wrong), simply write "*Ow.*" (explicit dagesh).
 The normal methods will not work in this case because *Oww* actually means a holem-vav followed by a consonantal vav.

 Please report bugs!